Disston A.A.

 Philadelphia Tacony Disston Athletic Association Football Club, better known as Disston A.A. and nicknamed The Sawmakers was a U.S. soccer team sponsored by the Disston Saw Works company of Philadelphia, Pennsylvania.
-The team played for several years in local Philadelphia leagues before joining the National Association Football League.
+The team played for several years in local Philadelphia tacony leagues before joining the National Association Football League.
 It was a perennial contender in both league and cup play until 1921.
-No records exist for the team after that year.
+No known records exist for the team after that year.

 History

 The Disston Saw Works, founded by Henry Disston in 1840, was a company which had facilities in Philadelphia's Kensington neighborhood and later moved to the neighborhood of Tacony.
 At some point, it created an athletic association, known as the Disston Athletic Association, for company employees.
 The Disston A.A. included a soccer team, known as the Disston A.A.F.C.
 Depending on the source, the team was also known as Philadelphia Tacony, Tacony F.C., Tacony Disston, and Philadelphia Disston.
 These all refer to the same team.